kondim23/nlp-dl-tweet-classification/project 3/project3.md

 - The DNN-Embeddings model from Project 2 outperformed the RNN model in this context.
 - More complex architectures do not always guarantee better results; model selection should be data-driven.
 - Further improvements may be possible with advanced architectures (e.g., BERT) or enhanced class balancing techniques.

+---

+## Conclusion

+This study demonstrates that while advanced RNN architectures such as LSTM, GRU, and their hybrids can achieve strong performance on tweet classification tasks, simpler deep neural network (DNN) models with well-chosen embeddings may outperform more complex recurrent models in certain contexts.
+Key findings include:
+- The importance of tailored preprocessing for maximizing embedding coverage and model performance
+- The limited benefit of hybrid and attention-based architectures for this specific dataset
+- The persistent challenge of class imbalance, which was only partially mitigated by weighted loss functions

+Future work may explore transformer-based models (e.g., BERT), data augmentation, and more sophisticated class balancing techniques to further improve results.
+Overall, the project provides a robust framework and valuable insights for practitioners seeking to apply deep learning to social media text classification problems.